 The passage of the Kansas-Nebraska Act opened tribal land to white settlement.
 Squatters occupied tribal land before treaties could be signed.

 Past tribal land differences, based largely on religion, could not be resolved.
 A new treaty was concluded, leading to many members of the tribal band from Linn County receiving allotments and becoming U.S. citizens.
 Meanwhile, the Prairie Band retained the Reservation, choosing to follow their traditional, ancestral ways.

-Despite tribal objections, passage of the Dawes Act forced tribal members to surrender additional land.
+Despite tribal objections, passage of the Dawes Act forced additional allotments.
 The law made it easier for tribal members to sell their lands within the Reservation.
 While the Reservation boundaries stayed the same, the amount of land owned by members of the Prairie Band soon dwindled.

 Despite having no U.S. citizenship, many tribal members fought in World War I. Leonard Tapsee lost his life in France, in 1918.

 The Great Depression begins.
 The tribe, like most of the country, improvised to survive.

 Indian Reorganization Act.
 Opposed by those tribal members favoring a “Chief” concept of government.
 A business committee formed in the mid-1930s.

 World War II begins.
 Many more tribal members serve honorably in the war.
 Over 250 Indians from the four reservations in Kansas enlisted.
 Laverne “Sas weh” Thomas died March 3, 1945, at Iwo Jima and George “Wamego” Wamego died in France.